rituvermaCS/Algo-Bulls-Task/README.md

-# Algo-Bulls-Task using Django REST framework
+# Algo-Bulls-Task using Django REST Framework

 ## Main points for creating a REST API in Django.